jacovone/cnodes-ui/doc/tutorials/custom-canvas-nodes/CUSTOM-CANVAS-NODES.md

 ```

 The first line, register the node in the _cnodes_ engine, while the second line register the graphical component (CustomNodeComponent) with the _CustomNode_ node.

+## Open the browser and launch the DEMO board

+---

 Try to navigate to "./dist/index.html" with your favorite browser and see the result.
 You should see your new program instantiated by the inline script.